7TogkID/gaman-web/src/docs/helpers/logger.md

 * Use `Logger.info` for high-level updates and progress.
 * Use `Logger.log` for normal operations and tracking.
 * Use `Logger.debug` during development to trace issues or inspect application behavior.
+* Use `Logger.warn` for important warnings or risks that aren't critical errors.
 * Use `Logger.error` for critical failures or exceptions.

 ---